lucapette/web/main/content/writing/my-engineering-management-values.md

 Most startups hire fast and fire slow and that is considered somehow normal.
 I apply the reversed principle: hire slow and fire fast.

-This sounds great in theory but, to be fair, it is hard in practice because:
+This sounds great in theory but, to be honest, it is hard in practice because:

 - You could always do more with more people.
 - Hiring has no short-term positive performance effect on your teams.